janessatran/notes/head-first-design-patterns/ch_04_factory_pattern/notes.md

 - Depend on abstractions.
 Do not depend on concrete classes.

 **Abstract Factory**: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+This creational pattern uses composition!

 **Factory method**: Defines an interface for creating an object, but lets sublcasses decide which class to instantiate.
 Factory Methods lets a class defer instantiation to the subclasses.
+THis creational pattern uses inheritance!

 - All factories encapsulate object creation.
 - Simple Factory is a simple way to decouple your clients from concrete classes.